-In a newly created synchronization profile, mapping rules are empty.
-To enter mapping rules, edit a file that strictly follows the correct format.
+To enter mapping rules in a synchronization profile, edit a file that strictly follows the correct format.

 Note: When attributes and object classes are defined in the mapping file, it is assumed that source directories contain the respective attributes and object classes defined in the schema.